Difference between interface and Type alias in interface with examples

 • if you have a custom object of multiple types which is difficult to read and simple

-• Can create union types
+• Defining tuple and union types

-Difference between interfaces and type aliases?
+Difference between Interfaces and Type Aliases

 let’s see the difference between interface and types in typescript

-Interfaces can be merged, but not aliases
+• Interfaces can be merged, but not aliases

 For example, We have defined two interfaces with the same name Shape with different members